AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/02_arrow_functions.md

 ## Implicitly return

-With arrow functions we can skip the explicit `return` and return like this:
+With arrow functions, we can skip the explicit `return` and return like this:

 ```JavaScript
 const greeting = name => `hello ${name}`;